 Washington Campus MBA:

-- LHC 688 Business and the Public Policy Process: How Washington Works and What Issues Matter is an intensive, one-week course held in Washington, D.C., that provides participants with first-hand exposure to the decision-making processes in federal government and an understanding of how public policy decisions impact business.
+- BL 688 Business and the Public Policy Process: How Washington Works and What Issues Matter is an intensive, one-week course held in Washington, D.C., that provides participants with first-hand exposure to the decision-making processes in federal government and an understanding of how public policy decisions impact business.
 Students may choose program dates between January—June, depending on eligibility.
 The March 3-7, 2014 session occurs during U-M Winter break.

 BE 688 Washington D.C.
 Residential on Health Care Policy and Politics is an intensive, one-week course that provides students interested in health care policy with a deep introduction to the political and institutional context.
 Students will meet briefly on campus in April and travel to Washington, D.C.
 May 5-9, 2014.